Ghalam611/SmartHabit/README.md

 - 🔥 Overachievement detection with motivational messages
 - 📊 Progress percentage calculation
 - 👀 View all habits in a clean format
-- 🗑️ Delete habits using their ID
+- 🗑️ Delete habits using their number
 - 📟 User-friendly text menu system

 ---